fatihseha/Congestion-Management-System/README.md

 # Congestion-Management-System
- This project calculates the fastest way to get to a point using road congestion and Dijkstra's algorithm.
+ This project calculates the fastest way to get to a point using road congestion and Dijkstra's (shortest path) algorithm.
 This project made using some patterns which are:
 Visitor pattern,
 Adapter pattern,